 Dr. Steve Gallop began having vision problems as a young child and started wearing glasses in third grade.
 He went to the eye doctor at least once a year and each time ended up with stronger glasses.
 Doctor after doctor simply ignored the visual conditions causing his learning and attention problems, and his progressing nearsightedness (myopia).
 The real issues weren't diagnosed until much later when he finally saw a behavioral optometrist - at age 30.
 Unfortunately, this is all too common.
 Dr. Gallop knows what it's like to struggle with visual difficulties and how behavioral optometry and vision therapy can help.
 Behavioral Optometry is based on the understanding that vision is much more than simply having healthy eyes and seeing clearly.
 Vision is a complex and dynamic process that develops throughout life.

-Behavioral optometrists use vision therapy and therapeutic lenses to improve visual development, performance and comfort for people with:
+Behavioral optometrists use vision therapy and therapeutic lenses to improve comfort, enhance performance and optimize visual development for people with: